keiferoh/Home-Assistant-mobile-dashboard/README.md

     select all and copy to your computer's clipboard
 15. Paste the yaml code copied from step 14 into the Lovelace dashboard you opened in step 12 and save.
 #
+You will need to create several "Helpers" for the swipe menus.
+#
+1. Click "Configuration" from the sidebar
+2. Click Helpers from the "Configure Home Assistant Page"
+3. Click "+ Add Helper" from the lower right corner
+4. Create two (2) Dropdown helpers: "Menu Select" and "Submenu Select" Menu Select - The main menu
+   For my example you will need to add "Lights", "Weather" and "Doors" Submenu Select - the separate menus for Lights and Doors For my example you will need to add "Outside", "Office", "Living Room", "Front Door", "Garage Door" and "Back Door"
+5. If you also installed and configured Mail & Packages you will need to create 5 Toggle helpers, "Amazon Delivering", "Amazon Delivered", "FedEx Delivering", "FedEx Delivered", "UPS Delivering", "UPS Delivered", and "Mail"
+   (Mail is part of the US Postal Service Informed Delivery.
+If you do not
+     use their service, or are outside the US this option will not be necessary)
+#
 At this point you will need to edit the individual cards or the raw yaml in order to replace my entities with yours.